 These fun activities help children aged 4 - 8 to develop their STEM problem-solving skills.

 Children of all ages will enjoy this drawing activity in which they’ll need to design a friend for B-bot.
 We’d love to see your designs so please Tweet them to @QuestFriendz using the hashtag #BBotActivity!

 This is a really fun game that you can play with a friend or a family member.
 One of you can pretend to be Detective B-bot who is searching for hidden treasure and the other can program him to find the treasure using simple instructions.
 It’s a great way to get children interested in coding from a young age!

 This is a slightly harder (but still super fun!) challenge for children aged 6-9 to try to crack.
-To repair our beloved B-bot they’ll need to use their STEM skills of problem-solving.
+To repair our beloved B-bot they’ll need to use their STEM problem-solving skills.

 At QuestFriendz we believe that imaginative and hands-on purposeful play, when combined with problem-solving through play, are key to providing young children with an engaging and memorable experience.
 Starting STEM at an early age helps children to make important connections between everyday life and the STEM disciplines.
 Addressing young children also allows us to harness their natural curiosity.
 This magical state helps to accelerate learning including STEM learning.
 Children become better equipped to face a fast-paced and evolving world, when problem-solving skills and learning to fail are introduced from a young age.

 We’ll be sharing some more of our favourite STEM educational quests for parents to try out with their kids at home or for teachers to try in the classroom.
 Stay tuned!